Fedis

 Fedis (Aanaa Fadis) is a woreda in Oromia Region, Ethiopia.
 Part of the East Hararghe Zone, Fedis is bordered on the southwest by Garamulleta zone, Meyumuluke woreda, on the west by Girawa, on the northwest by Haro Maya, on the north by the Harari Region, on the east by Babille, and on the southeast by the Erer River which separates it from the Somali Region at south by Midega tola district.
 The administrative center of this district is Boko.

+Fedis was a historical region mentioned as far back as the fourteenth century.

 Overview

 The altitude of this woreda ranges from 500 to 2100 meters above sea level; Hakim Gara is the highest point.
 A survey of the land in Fedis (reported in 1995) shows that 10.8% is arable or cultivable, 24.7% pasture, 19.5% forest, and the remaining 45% is considered built-up, degraded or otherwise unusable.
 The Harar Wildlife Sanctuary is a local landmark.
 Groundnuts and onions are important cash crops.

 Industry in the woreda includes 18 grain mills employing 48 people, as well as 231 registered businesses including wholesalers, retailers and service providers.
 There were 23 Farmers Associations with 29,713 members and 4 Farmers Service Cooperatives with 346 members.
 Fedis has only dry-weather roads, but how many is not known.
 About 19.1% of the urban and 1.8% of the rural population have access to drinking water.